 When it comes to choosing the best tank size for aquarium fish, you must consider both the size of the fish and their habits.
 In the case of the adult Weather Loach, you’re going to need a tank of at least 55 gallons.

-When you first get your dojos, they might be just a few inches long, but then they still have plenty of growing to do!
+When you first get your dojos, they is just a few inches long, but then they still have plenty of growing to do!
 A mature Dojo Loach can reach nearly a foot long.

 These fish don’t spend a whole lot of time swimming in the open water, so a tank with a large footprint is ideal so give them plenty of room to explore the bottom.